 Loving God: hear our prayer.

-Let us pray for the nation and all in authority.
+Let us pray for this nation and all in authority.

 Members of the community pray either aloud or in the silence of their hearts.